-St Francis School has established, in consultation with stakeholders, this policy for the promotion of good behaviour, which will be reviewed annually.
-The school will ensure it is communicated to pupils and parents, is non-discriminatory and expectations are clear.
+St Kew has established this policy, in consultation with stakeholders, for the promotion of good behaviour, which will be reviewed annually.
+The school will ensure it is communicated to pupils and parents, is non-discriminatory and expectations are clear to all.

-The Headteacher and Senior Leadership Team will be responsible for ensuring the implementation and day to day management of the policy and procedures.
+The Headteacher is responsible for ensuring the implementation and day-to-day management of this policy and procedures.
 This includes supporting staff faced with challenging behaviour.

 All staff (both teaching and support) will be responsible for ensuring the policy and procedures are followed and consistently applied.
 Mutual support amongst all staff in the implementation of the policy is essential.
 Feedback on the effectiveness of the policy is encouraged.
 Staff are responsible for creating positive relationships in classrooms, as well as the other areas of the school.
-All staff are encouraged to seek support from Senior Leaders if there is any difficulty in applying the policy.
-The Headteacher will treat any failure to apply the policy as a serious dereliction of duty.
+All staff are encouraged to seek support if there is any difficulty in applying the policy.
+The Headteacher will treat any failure to apply the policy as a dereliction of duty.

-Parents, guardians and carers will be responsible for the behaviour of their child(ren) inside and outside the school and are asked to support the policy in partnership with the school.
+Parents and carers will be responsible for the behaviour of their child(ren) inside and outside of school and are asked to support the policy in partnership with the school.
 Feedback regarding the effectiveness of the policy is encouraged and any complaints should be addressed in-line with the Complaints Policy.